johnsonlab/johnsonlab.github.io/_pages/about.md

 ## Female Pelvic Floor

-n a collaborative project with Dr. Kathleen Connell of the CU-AMC Division of Urogynecology and Pelvic Floor Surgery, we are also investigating mechanisms that lead to the degeneration of pelvic floor support structures.
+In a collaborative project with Dr. Kathleen Connell of the CU-AMC Division of Urogynecology and Pelvic Floor Surgery, we are also investigating mechanisms that lead to the degeneration of pelvic floor support structures.
 We are focused on the cell and tissue biology of pelvic floor ligaments, as well as their biomechanical properties.
 Our goals here are to uncover preventative strategies to lessen the incidence of pelvic floor organ prolapse, and also reduce the recurrence of the condition.
 [Dr. David Orlicky of the CU-Anschutz Department of Pathology led recent collaborative studies where we evaluated steroid hormone receptor expression in uterosacral ligament specimens.](https://link.springer.com/article/10.1007/s43032-023-01283-z)

 <!--### Black History Month 2023, Interview with *SSR Reflects*